Splashling1789/everyonetoday-api/README.md

 $ docker compose up -d
 ````
 The postgres machine will use the credentials from the `.env` file, and it will execute the query in [init-tables.sql](https://github.com/Splashling1789/everyonetoday-api/blob/master/sql/init-tables.sql) to create the corresponding tables.
-he API will connect to it through host `db` using the same credentials.
+The API will connect to it through host `db` using the same credentials.
 The postgres port will not be exposed at all.
 By default, the API port will be 8000.

 ###  Connecting to an existing postgres host